-Spaceport America is the world’s first purpose-built, commercial spaceport designed with the needs of the commercial, space business in mind.
+Spaceport America is the world’s first FAA licensed purpose-built, commercial spaceport designed with the needs of the commercial space business in mind.
 Unique geographic benefits, striking iconic design and the tradition of New Mexico space leadership are being leveraged to unlock the potential of space for everyone.

-Spaceport America includes basic operational infrastructure such as an airfield, launch pads, terminal / hangar facility, emergency response capabilities, utilities and roadways.
-The site will be capable of accommodating the activities of both vertical and horizontal takeoff space launch vehicles, serving as the base for pre-flight and post-flight activities, and providing a tourism experience for interested visitors and spectators.
+The $200 million dollar spaceport includes basic operational infrastructure such as an airfield, launch pads, hangars, emergency response capabilities, 24/7 security, utilities and roadways.
+The site is capable of accommodating the activities of both vertical and horizontal takeoff space launch vehicles, serving as the base for pre-flight and post-flight activities, and providing a tourism experience for interested visitors and spectators.
 The spaceport also presents a unique opportunity to excite students regarding space technology and the underlying science and mathematics.

 Spaceport America is located just west of the U.S. Army White Sands Missile Range in Sierra County, New Mexico, United States of America.
-Approximately 55 miles north of Las Cruces, New Mexico, Spaceport America is about 30 miles southeast of Truth or Consequences, New Mexico and about 30 miles northeast of the village of Hatch, New Mexico.
+Spaceport America is located about 55 miles north of Las Cruces, New Mexico; about 30 miles southeast of Truth or Consequences, New Mexico; and about 30 miles northeast of the village of Hatch, New Mexico.

-Spaceport America is already open and operational.
-Twenty flight tests have been hosted since 2006 at the vertical launch area.
+Spaceport America is open and operational.
+Twenty four launches have been hosted at the vertical launch area.
 The facility is currently open to the public via the Spaceport America Experience tour.
 Book a tour through our web site.
 The spaceport also offers two open houses per year in April and October.
 These events are free.
 Watch our web site for sign up information.

 Spaceport America occasionally hosts public launches, depending on restrictions set by our launch customers.
-The most prominent of these are the student launch project launches hosted by the New Mexico Space Grant Consortium.
-Details will be posted on this website in advance of any public launches.
+Details will be posted on this website in advance of any public launches

 Spaceport America is planned to operate as a prior permission required (PPR) airport.
 NMSA does not intend in the near term to offer FBO-like services for general or commercial aviation.
 There are no current plans for this to change in the future, although you are welcome to contact NMSA for any special requests.

 Yes, Spaceport America has been operational and providing launch services since 2006.
 Facilities and infrastructure are available to support many different missions and test objectives.
-To get started, please contact the NMSA Business Operations Manager.
+To get started, please contact the Business Development Director.

-Potentially.
-Spaceport America can be used as a venue for special events, photo-shoots, films and more.
-For more details, please contact the NMSA Business Operations Manager to discuss the particulars of your event.
+Absolutely!
+Spaceport America has served as a wonderful venue for special events, photo-shoots, films and more.
+For more details, please contact the Business Development Director to discuss the particulars of your event.

-Spaceport America is wholly owned by the state of New Mexico and its citizens.
+Spaceport America is owned by the state of New Mexico.

-The New Mexico Spaceport Authority (NMSA) is the state agency charged with the responsibility to design, develop, construct, operate, and oversee the successful development of Spaceport America.
+The New Mexico Spaceport Authority (NMSA) is the state agency charged with the responsibility to design, develop, construct, operate, and oversee Spaceport America.

-Virgin Galactic is the anchor tenant at Spaceport America, and holds a 20 year lease agreement with the NMSA on the Virgin Galactic Gateway to Space facility.
-The company will base its worldwide operational headquarters at Spaceport America.
+Virgin Galactic is the anchor tenant at Spaceport America, and holds a 20 year lease agreement for the use of the Gateway to Space terminal hangar facility .
+In addition, the spaceport has other tenants and other customers.

 At present job opportunities are most readily available through our contracted partners.
 Please look under the About Us menu and there you will find listed under Contractors, contact information to each of our general contractors.
 To submit a resume to NMSA on file for potential future job opportunities, please visit the Employment page on this website.